Modern Languages with Translation

 Overview

-Our Modern Languages with Translation degree is designed for all language learners and you can choose from two routes: beginners, or intermediate.
+Our Modern Languages with Translation degree is designed for all language learners.
+You can choose from two routes: beginners, or intermediate.

-You can join with no previous language study, choosing from French, Spanish, Mandarin or Japanese.
+You can join with no previous language study, choosing from French, Japanese, Korean, Mandarin or Spanish.
 We'll support you to go from beginner to fluent during your course.

-If you already have language skills and want to advance your language proficiency we'll support you to achieve an advanced level (C1) in your chosen language (French, Spanish and EFL) and you can add a second language too (Chinese, French, Japanese, and Spanish).
+If you already have language skills and want to advance your proficiency we'll support you to achieve an advanced level (C1) in your chosen language (French, Spanish and EFL).
+You can choose one or more of these languages at the appropriate levels.

-Alongside your modern language studies you’ll gain key skills for working and living globally.
+Alongside your modern language studies, you’ll gain skills for working and living globally.
 You'll explore global identities, customs and even humour.
 You'll also gain translation skills valued by businesses worldwide.
-You can study modules from Business, International Relations, Politics and Education, including Marketing Management and Violence, Militarism and Terrorism.
+You can study modules from Business, International Relations, Politics and Education, including Marketing Management or Violence, Militarism and Terrorism.

-You can choose to study or work abroad for a year, or you can finish your degree in 3 years and leave travel and work until after you graduate.
+You can choose to study abroad for a year, or you can finish your degree in 3 years and leave travel and work until after you graduate.

 Order a Prospectus Ask a question Attend an open day or webinar